Sign in

 )

-# 0 for channel 0, i.e. the first channel of the USRP
+# 0 for channel 0, the USRP's first channel

-In the full example above you&#;ll see the line st_args = uhd.usrp.StreamArgs("fc32", "sc16").
-The first argument is the CPU data format, which is the data type of the samples once they are on your host computer.
-UHD supports the following CPU data types when using the Python API:
+In the example showcased earlier, you will notice the line st_args = uhd.usrp.StreamArgs("fc32", "sc16").
+Here, the first argument denotes the CPU data format—the data type of the samples once transferred to your host system.
+The UHD API supports different CPU data types when utilizing Python API:

 Stream Arg